 The design process

-initially the approached the Manor House Kitchen design by looking at all of the possible options for the layout.
-We responded to our initial discussion with the client with our understanding of the design brief and the main points to cover were that we needed to look into how the spaces can be divided / zoned to improve the feel and functionality of the kitchen and surrounding spaces.
+Initially I approached the Manor House Kitchen design by looking at all of the possible options for the layout.
+I responded to the client with my understanding of the design brief.
+The main points to cover were that we needed to look into how the spaces can be divided / zoned to improve the feel and functionality of the kitchen and surrounding spaces.
 Explore creating a form of pantry space.
 Reduce the size of the island.
 Retain most of the appliances (except coffee machine) that are existing but replace with modern equivalent and change floor to timber though out.

-We discussed the functionality of the existing kitchen and explored several ways of improving the layout to give the clients more storage and better usability.
-One of the most important element to get right was to make sure the junction between the kitchen and snug had the right balance of visibility and connection.
+I discussed the functionality of the existing kitchen and explored several ways of improving the layout to give the clients more storage and better usability.
+One of the most important elements to get right was to make sure the junction between the kitchen and snug had the right balance of visibility and connection.

 The technical details